jmcarnahan/genscene/README.md

 ### Requirements

-Make sure you have python 3.12 installed (use pyenv)
+Make sure you have installed:
+- python 3.12 installed (use pyenv)
+- node 21.7.2

 ### Backend